Skip to main content

 " Fine!
 I won't argue with you.
 Hungry ya not?"
 He asked sternly.

-She has become a drama queen also, Phool's effect!
+She has also become a drama queen, Phool's effect!

 " You said something?"
-Roshni pointed her finger at him, eyes scrutinizing.
+Roshni pointed her finger at him, eyes scrutinising.

 " No..."